AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 In a [previous blog](https://ahmadhamze.github.io/posts/ai/medical_chatbot/), I wrote about a RAG chatbot that I created using a dataset of medical questions and answers.

-The RAG chatbot was embedding the user's question and retrieving the most relevant answers from an embeddings file, then GPT-4o-mini was used to generate the final answer using the retrieved answers.
+The RAG chatbot embedded the user’s question and retrieved the most relevant answers from an embedding file.
+Then, using the retrieved answers, GPT-4o-mini generated the final answer.

-In this blog, I will get rid of the embeddings file and use a vector database instead, also, the code will be repurposed into being smaller in size in order to deploy the chatbot using Docker and AWS.
+In this blog, we will get rid of the embedding file and use a vector database instead, the code will be repurposed to be smaller in size in order to deploy the chatbot using Docker and AWS.

+> The code is available on [GitHub](https://github.com/AhmadHamze/Q-A-Chatbot)

 ### Why Vector Database?

-Initially, I wanted to deploy the chatbot using the embeddings file, but I realized that this method is not scalable.
+Initially, I wanted to deploy the chatbot using the embedding file, but I realized this method is not scalable.
 The size of the file can get huge which means that retrieval will be slow and packaging the app will require more space.

-Therefore, I decided to use a vector database instead, there are many options available, I chose [Qdrant](https://qdrant.tech/) because it is easy to use and has a free tier that is sufficient for experimental purposes.
+Therefore, I decided to use a vector database instead, I chose [Qdrant](https://qdrant.tech/) among the many available options because it is easy to use and has a free tier that is sufficient for experimental purposes.

 ## Building the Vector Database

-In this section, I will redo what we did in the previous blog, but with a twist.
-We will not only embed the questions, but also the answers (more on that later), and instead of saving the embeddings to a file, we will save them to a Qdrant database.
+In this section, we will redo what we did in the previous blog, but with a twist.
+Not only embed the questions, but also the answers (more on that later), and instead of saving the embeddings to a file, we will save them to a Qdrant database.

 > It is possible to run Qdrant locally using Docker, but I decided to use the hosted version instead.

 After creating an account, you can create an API key to be able to connect to the database.

-First, we need to initialize the Qdrant client:
+First, we need to initialize the Qdrant client

 ```python
 from qdrant_client import QdrantClient